jsHybugger/cordova-plugin-jshybugger/README.md

 #jsHybugger 2.0 plugin for PhoneGap 3.x

-This plugin allows you to debug the javascript code of your android phonegap apps.
+This plugin allows you to debug the javascript code of your Android PhoneGap & Icenium apps.

-## Install plugin
+## Install PhoneGap plugin

 * phonegap local plugin add https://github.com/cyberflohr/cordova-plugin-jshybugger.git
+* open AndroidManifest.xml and verifiy that targetSdkVersion <= 16

+## Install Icenium plugin

+* Download jsHybugger plugin as ZIP file
+* Import/add plugin to your icenium project (no further manual adjustment necessary)
 * open AndroidManifest.xml and verifiy that targetSdkVersion <= 16

 ## Use plugin